textileio/near-storage-dapp-demo/README.md

 ### Checking Filecoin Storage Status

-You stored data is always available on the IPFS network, but stored data takes time to make it through the Filecoin Storage Provider, become sealed in a Filecoin miner, and verified on the Filecoin blockchain.
+You stored data is available on the IPFS network (note that during the Testnet release, data will pinned for a limited time only), but stored data takes time to make it through the Filecoin Storage Provider, become sealed with a Filecoin miner, and verified on the Filecoin blockchain.
 You can check the data's status at any time by calling the Filecoin Storage `status` method.
 In `App.tsx` we do that when the page loads by getting a list of stored data IDs from our dApp's smart contract and passing those IDs to the `status` method.
 It's a bit of Javascript async `Promise` wrangling,